-- 41. The Company shall ensure directors can participate in board proceedings in a meaningful and effective manner. - 42.
-Directors are provided with monthly management reports distributed for discussion at board meetings and for information in the months when no meetings are held and are provided in a timely manner with appropriate information to enable them to make informed decisions and to perform their duties and responsibilities. - 43.
+- 43. The Company shall ensure directors can participate in board proceedings in a meaningful and effective manner. - 44.
+Each director shall be provided with, and is entitled to request for, monthly updates on the Company, including monthly management reports distributed for discussion at board meetings and for information in the months when no meetings are held, and are provided in a timely manner with appropriate information to enable them to make informed decisions and to perform their duties and responsibilities. - 45.
 The Board holds five regular meetings a year on dates advised to directors well in advance, normally with more than 14 days' notice.
-Reasonable notice is, where possible, given for any additional board meetings. - 44.
+Reasonable notice is, where possible, given for any additional board meetings. - 46.
 The regular meetings are attended by a majority of directors entitled to be present.
-When necessary, written resolutions are circulated to directors for approval in between regular meetings. - 45.
-In addition, the Chairman holds meetings at least annually with the independent non-executive directors without the presence of other directors. - 46.
+When necessary, written resolutions are circulated to directors for approval in between regular meetings. - 47.
+In addition, the Chairman holds meetings at least annually with the independent nonexecutive directors without the presence of other directors. - 48.
 The Chairman is primarily responsible for drawing up and approving the agenda for each board meeting.
-He should take into account, where appropriate, any matters proposed by the other directors for inclusion in the agenda.
-All directors may ask for matters to be included in the agenda for regular board meetings by request to the Chairman at least 10 days before the intended date of a meeting.
+He/She should take into account, where appropriate, any matters proposed by the other directors for inclusion in the agenda.
+All directors may ask for matters to be included in the agenda for regular board meetings by request to the Chairman at least 10 days before the intended date of a meeting. - 49.
+If a substantial shareholder or a director has a conflict of interest in a matter to be considered by the Board which the Board has determined to be material, the matter shall be dealt with by a physical board meeting (rather than a written resolution) attended by independent non-executive directors who, and whose associates, have no material interest in the transaction; the director who has a material interest must abstain from voting on the relevant resolution and shall not be counted in the quorum present at the board meeting.
+Under the Company's articles of association, this general voting prohibition does not apply in certain circumstances. - 50.
+Attendance by a director at a board meeting by electronic means such as telephonic or videoconferencing may be counted as physical attendance. - 51.
+For regular board meetings, and as far as practicable in all other cases, an agenda and accompanying board papers are sent, in full, to all directors at least 48 hours before the intended time of a board or committee meeting. - 52.
+All directors are entitled to have access to board papers and related materials in a form and quality sufficient to enable the Board to make informed decisions on matters placed before it.

-- 47. If a substantial shareholder or a director has a conflict of interest in a matter to be considered by the Board which the Board has determined to be material, the matter shall be dealt with by a physical board meeting (rather than a written resolution) attended by independent non-executive directors who, and whose associates, have no material interest in the transaction; the director who has a material interest must abstain from voting on the relevant resolution and shall not be counted in the quorum present at the board meeting.
-Under the Company's articles of association, this general voting prohibition does not apply in certain circumstances. - 48.
-Attendance by a director at a board meeting by electronic means such as telephonic or videoconferencing may be counted as physical attendance. - 49.
-For regular board meetings, and as far as practicable in all other cases, an agenda and accompanying board papers are sent, in full, to all directors at least 48 hours before the intended time of a board or committee meeting. - 50.
-All directors are entitled to have access to board papers and related materials in a form and quality sufficient to enable the Board to make informed decisions on matters placed before it. - 51.
-In circumstances where a director requires further information to fulfil his duties properly, that director shall make further enquiries where necessary.
+53. In circumstances where a director requires further information to fulfil his/her duties properly, that director shall make further enquiries where necessary.
 The Board and individual directors have open, separate and independent access to the Chairman, the executive director/officer responsible for the relevant transaction or other members of the senior management who will give a prompt and full response, if possible.